cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

     step is therefore often not required at the receiver.

+[^status]

+[^status]:
+    The present version (-06) includes changes that are intended for discussion at the CBOR Interim meeting 12 in 2022.
+    These are intended to be the result of the WGLC handling discussions, but need more eyeballs.

 --- note_Note_to_Readers

 This is a working-group draft of the CBOR working group of the